v12technology/fluxtion/docs/sections/helloworld/helloworld_imperative.md

 Use Fluxtion to add two numbers from different event streams and log when the sum > 100.
 The sum is the addition of the current value from each event stream.
 The stream of events can be infinitely long, calculations are run whenever a new event is received.
+For a functional implementation example see [Hello functional fluxtion world](helloworld_functional)

 This example creates an event processor, initialises it and fires data events at the processor.
 If a breach occurs a warning will be logged to console.
 All dispatch and change notification is handled by Fluxtion when an event is received.
 Business logic resides in the user functions/classes.

 Code is available as a [maven project]({{page.example_src}})